 My name is Tom Blancart, I was born in France in 1980.

 I grew up in the outskirts of the Alps near Grenoble, several hundred kilometers from the sea.
-I did not grow up sailing and was completely unfamiliar with it until my early twenties.
-The first time I sailed was in 2002 but I have hardly spent any time ashore since.
+Sailing wasn’t part of my life until my early twenties.
+The first time I sailed was in 2002 and I have hardly spent any time ashore since.
 Over my first 3 years afloat before I started with Karaka, I crewed on several boats in North and Central America, Australia, the Western Pacific, South East Asia and the Indian Ocean.
 18 years later, out of my total of about 100 000 sea miles, I’ve sailed about 25 000 of those miles on boats other than Karaka, including two pacific crossings and several deliveries.

 Before I turned to sailing, my short professional life was in the tourism industry.
 I followed two fields of study, one in engineering (physics, math, machinery, robotic, etc), applied to industry and that I never really put to use, and one in tourism as a tour guide.

 I’m a snow kid and I worked in Avoriaz, a French ski resort, a couple of seasons.
 From a very young age my parents took me and my siblings to travel all over the places, and at the tender age of 16 I was already volunteering as staff on adventure style trips in North African deserts.
 As a part of my studies, when I was in my late teens I went on apprenticeship in a safari company in South Africa, assisting the guides on tours in the reserves and parks.
-I went back the year after I ended school as a guide, for tours in South Africa, Lesotho, Swaziland and Mozambique.
+I went back the year after I ended school as a guide for the same company, for tours in South Africa, Lesotho, Swaziland and Mozambique.
 After I graduated from tourism school, I also started guiding ATV trips in Morocco, Tunisia and Libya, that my sister and I organized professionally in partnership with a Yamaha ATV dealership.

 The reason I wanted a boat like Karaka is because after years of crewing for other people, I got tired to have to deal with captains, and not being able to do it my way, go where I wanted, at the pace I chose.
-I have never been rich and wasn’t really considering a 53ft ketch, but having the opportunity to save this ship from the scrape yard for a dollar, and doing most of the work myself or with friends, I managed to do it for relatively not much money.
+I have never been rich and wasn’t really considering a 53ft ketch, but having the opportunity to save this ship from the scrapyard for a dollar, and doing most of the work myself or with friends, I managed to do it for relatively not much money.
 That’s when the idea of a sailing co-op started to make sense.
 To this day I still don’t have any steady income but I manage to get by, mostly from odd jobs and “business “ventures such as chartering or “trading”.